 The Department of Environment and Science (DES) monitors sea-surface temperature (SST) anomalies in key regions of the Pacific Ocean over autumn, winter and spring, and provides objective outlooks for summer (November to March) rainfall on this basis.
-Based on the evolving SST pattern in the Pacific Ocean, the Science and Technology Division of DES considers that the probability of exceeding median summer (November to March) rainfall is currently slightly higher than normal for much of Queensland.
+Based on the evolving SST pattern in the Pacific Ocean, the Science and Technology Division of DES considers that the probability of exceeding median summer (November to March) rainfall is currently near-normal across Queensland.

 ENSO-related SST anomalies in the central equatorial Pacific tend to ‘lock in’ over the winter, spring and summer seasons.
 This persistence provides a basis for seasonal forecasting.
-The current DES outlook for summer rainfall in Queensland is based on an objective analysis of SST gradients across key regions of the Pacific Ocean, including those regions related to ENSO.
-On this basis, the Science and Technology Division of DES considers that the probability of exceeding median summer (November to March) rainfall is currently slightly higher than normal for much of Queensland (see map in PDF).
-DES will provide updates of the outlook for summer rainfall from August to November, factoring in any change to the ENSO-related SST pattern during this period.
+The current DES outlook for summer rainfall in Queensland (see map in PDF) is based on an objective analysis of SST gradients across key regions of the Pacific Ocean, including those regions related to ENSO.
+DES will continue to update the outlook for summer rainfall during spring, factoring in any change to the ENSO-related SST pattern during this period.

 Readers are cautioned that seasonal outlooks are expressed in terms of probabilities.
 Even though an outcome has a high probability of occurring based on historical records, a less likely outcome may still occur in any given year.
 For more information, please contact Ken Day: email@example.com